 Learn more about skiing and snowboarding in New Zealand.

 8. You simply yearn to explore New Zealand and the only dates that work for you are in the middle of the year.

 As you’ve probably gathered by now, New Zealand is absolutely spectacular in winter.
 In one day you can ski, hike, bike, kayak, relax in natural hot pools in the middle of a national park, and watch a game of rugby!
 You’ll have a completely unique vacation story to your friends, colleagues and family, and you’ll never have to fight for space on the hiking trails.

 So go ahead, read on to discover New Zealand's best winter hiking trails, check out our New Zealand Winter Travel Specials, choose your trip dates, and choose your dream adventure vacation.

 1. The Tongariro Crossing

-Most people choose to hike the Tongariro Crossing during the warmer months (September – May) it’s to get stunning views of the barren volcanic landscape, and iconic Emerald Lakes.
-But what many people don’t realise, is that hiking the Tongariro Crossing in winter is actually one of New Zealand’s most iconic adventure experiences.
+Most people choose to hike the Tongariro Crossing during the warmer months (September – May) to get stunning views of the barren volcanic landscape, and iconic Emerald Lakes.
+But what many people don’t realise, is that hiking the Tongariro Crossing in winter is actually one of New Zealand’s most exciting adventure experiences.

 In the peak winter months (June, July and August) the Tongariro Crossing becomes a winter wonderland, and a winter hiking paradise.
 But there are a few steep and narrow sections of trail – such as the Devils Staircase, which are prone to gathering ice, so it’s highly recommended to join an expert local guiding company.
 A local guiding company will provide you with an ice axe, crampons and a helmet, and accompany you on your journey to ensure you stick to the safest path, and you steer away from unnecessary risk.